Alex Hunt

-Alexander John Hunt (born 29 May 2000) is an English professional footballer who plays as a midfielder for York City.
+Alexander John Hunt (born 29 May 2000) is an English professional footballer who plays as a midfielder for club York City.

 Career

 Sheffield Wednesday

-Alex Hunt joined the Owls Academy at the age of seven where he would go on to become the club captain of the under-18s.
+Hunt joined the Sheffield Wednesday Academy at the age of seven where he went on to become the club captain of the under-18s.
 He signed his first professional contract with the Owls in February 2018 as well as being nominated for the LFE Apprentice of the Year award in the same year, where he was eventually beaten by Ryan Sessegnon.
 He made his first team debut in the first round of the EFL Cup against Sunderland on 16 August 2018.
-On the 17 September 2019, Alex signed a new 2-year contract at Sheffield Wednesday taking him until the end of the 20–21 season.
-At the end of the 20–21 season, the club would activate a one-year extension to his contract.
+On 17 September 2019, Hunt signed a new two-year contract at Sheffield Wednesday taking him until the end of the 20–21 season.
+At the end of the 20–21 season, the club activated a one-year extension to his contract.

 On 12 August 2021, he joined Grimsby Town on loan, initially until January 2022.
-He made his debut on the opening day of the 21/22 season, starting the game against Weymouth.
-He scored his first professional goal from a direct free-kick in stoppage time to win 3 points against Barnet.
-Upon his return from his loan spell, he would sign a new 18 month contract with The Owls, keeping him at the club until the summer of 2023.
-A few days later on 17 January 2022, he would join Oldham Athletic on loan until the end of the season.
-He would make his debut against Harrogate Town where they lost 3-0.
+He made his debut on the opening day of the 2021–22 season, starting the game against Weymouth.
+He scored his first professional goal from a direct free-kick in stoppage time to win three points against Barnet.
+Upon his return from his loan spell, he signed a new 18-month contract with The Owls, keeping him at the club until the summer of 2023.
+A few days later on 17 January 2022, he joined Oldham Athletic on loan until the end of the season.
+He made his debut against Harrogate Town where they lost 3–0.